4K Ultra HD Blu-ray Player with Wi-Fi (DP-UB820-K)

 The UB820’s HDR Optimizer is an awesome feature that really improves picture quality on HDR Blu-ray discs.
 In a particular scene on the 4K HDR version of Black Hawk Down, a helicopter is taking off from the US military base, and as the helicopter passes in front of the sun the image quality remains composed by keeping the bright highlights from clipping and being washed out.
 With HDR Optimizer turned off during the same scene, the bright highlights from the sun suffered from clipping and left me unable to see the definition and detail of the sun and its illuminating rays.

-HDR10 on the other hand uses static metadata which stays constant throughout an entire movie.
+HDR10, however, uses static metadata that stays constant throughout an entire movie.
 This makes the HDR Optimizer extremely useful in maximizing the image quality of 4K Blu-ray discs.

 Standard Blu-ray discs on the UB820 delivered stunning performance on top-notch Blu-ray transfers.
-For example, Prometheus looked absolutely amazing on the UB820.
+For example, Prometheus looked amazing on the UB820.
 The 4K Direct Chroma Upscaling delivered picture quality that was nothing short of 4K quality.
-Detail, clarity, and sharpness were first-rate while contrast and black levels were dynamic with well saturated deep inky blacks.
+Detail, clarity, and sharpness were first-rate while contrast and black levels were dynamic with well-saturated deep inky blacks.
 I was impressed.

 In this section, I will not elaborate much on the sound quality of the UB820 for the reason that most individuals who purchase this player will not be using it as a dedicated player for high-end analog music listening for which this player is not capable of achieving due to its design which lacks beefed-up audio circuitry to produce audiophile sound.
 However, if you do want a Panasonic Blu-ray player that is capable of producing audiophile sound quality, you can move up to their flagship DP-UB9000.